 -It was a low point when my one-year-old screamed at me while I stared at a screen.
-I felt like a horrible mother and a horrible blogger.
+I felt like an absent mother and a horrible blogger.
 So now I’ve decided screens will only come out when he is asleep or when my husband is home to help.

 -Formatting takes a lot longer than I thought it would.

 -I think some content on my blog was criticized and the person was right.

 Highlights From The First 6 Months of Blogging

 -Even though I was criticized and the person was right, I didn’t take the post down, I trusted my original intentions, and I moved on.